Variable-Length Sparse Feedback Codes for Point-to-Point, Multiple Access, and Random Access Channels: Introduction

 \section{Introduction}

-Although Shannon's work \cite{shannon1956zero} shows that feedback does not increase the capacity of memoryless, point-to-point channels, it is known that feedback has several important benefits in channel coding such as simplifying coding schemes and improving higher-order achievable rates.
-Several results demonstrate this effect in the fixed-length regime.
-Feedback simplifies coding in Horstein's scheme for the binary symmetric channel \cite{horstein} and Schalkwijk and Kailath's scheme \cite{schalkwijk} for the Gaussian channel.
-Wagner \textit{et al.} \cite{wagner2020} show that feedback improves the second-order achievable rate for any discrete memoryless channel (DMC) with multiple capacity-achieving input distributions giving distinct dispersions.
+Although feedback does not increase the capacity of memoryless, point-to-point channels (PPCs) \cite{shannon1956zero}, feedback can simplify coding schemes and improve the speed of approach to capacity with blocklength.
+Examples that demonstrate this effect include Horstein's scheme for the binary symmetric channel (BSC) \cite{horstein} and Schalkwijk and Kailath's scheme for the Gaussian channel \cite{schalkwijk}, both of which leverage full channel feedback to simplify coding in the fixed-length regime.
+Wagner \textit{et al.} \cite{wagner2020} show that feedback improves the second-order term in the achievable rate as a function of blocklength for fixed-rate coding over discrete, memoryless, point-to-point channels (DM-PPCs) that have multiple capacity-achieving input distributions giving distinct dispersions.